The leading name in robot vacuums is the iRobot Roomba. And if you’ve been looking at the Roomba, you’ve likely come across the Roomba 614.

 The second stage involves a set of rotating brushes at the center of the machine.
 These are similar to the traditional brushes you find on a standard vacuum cleaner.
 The difference of the Roomba is that it uses two sets of brushes which rotate in opposite directions in order to move all the dirt and debris up into the vacuum cleaner.
 These counter-rotating brushes are powerful enough to loosen particles and hairs from carpets so that they may more easily be caught up by the vacuum.

 The third stage of the cleaning process involves the machines powerful vacuum.
 This sucks the dirt and hair kicked up by the brushes and directs it through into the bin.
 This process evenly distributes the collected matter into the bin which avoids clogging or premature loss of suction due to a full bin.
-This three-stage cleaning process means that the Roomba 614 will give your floors excellent coverage and efficient vacuuming.
+This three-stage cleaning process means that the 614 will give your floors excellent coverage and efficient vacuuming.

-The Roomba 614 collects dirt, debris, hair, and other dust particles through the AeroVac process and filters it through the AeroVac filter.
-While other models contain higher filtration systems, the AeroVac Filter does a good job keeping dirt from circulating back into your rooms.
+The 614 collects dirt, debris, hair, and other dust particles through the AeroVac process and filters it through the AeroVac filter.
+While other iRobot Roomba models contain higher filtration systems, the AeroVac Filter does a good job keeping dirt from circulating back into your rooms.
 This filter will need to be cleaned depending on how dirty your floors are.
 The filter will catch most dirt and hair to keep your rooms clean.

-When you turn your Roomba 614 on and it starts the cleaning process, you might notice that it passes over the same places more than once.
+When you turn your 614 on and it starts the cleaning process, you might notice that it passes over the same places more than once.
 This is due to the iAdapt technology which uses sensors to detect dirt.
 The zigzag movement of the iAdapt allows the Roomba to survey and explore the areas of your rooms that need the most attention.
-So, do not be surprised if the Roomba spends more time in one area than another.
+So, do not be surprised if it spends more time in one area than another.

 This iAdapt technology is also what allows the Roomba to maneuver around your furniture, under your furniture, and detect walls.
 It also senses the presence of significant level changes, like stairs.
-So, you do not have to worry about your Roomba falling down the stairs, it will avoid them automatically.
+So, you do not have to worry about it falling down the stairs, it will avoid them automatically.
 The mapping technology will ensure that all your rooms are covered and that the vacuum avoids obstacles.